code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-server-unit-test.md

 # Unit Testing with an Embedded Kafka Server

 `spring-kafka-test` includes an embedded Kafka server that can be created via a JUnit `@ClassRule` annotation.
 The rule will start a [ZooKeeper](https://zookeeper.apache.org/) and [Kafka](https://kafka.apache.org/) server instance on a random port before all the test cases are run, and stops the instances one the test cases are finished.

-In order to support multiple unit test classes (in this example `SpringKafkaSenderTest` and `SpringKafkaReceiverTest`), we will trigger the `@ClassRule` from a `Suite` class that bundles these test cases together.
+In order to support multiple unit test classes (in this example: `SpringKafkaApplicationTest`, `SpringKafkaSenderTest` and `SpringKafkaReceiverTest`), we will trigger the `@ClassRule` from a `Suite` class that bundles these test cases together.

 As the embedded server is started on a random port, we need to change the property value that is used by the `SenderConfig` and `ReceiverConfig` classes.
 This is done by calling the `getBrokersAsString()` method and setting the value to the <var>'kafka.servers.bootstrap'</var> property.